Chapter 6 : Curiosity Killed the Cat...again

 "Um…no," Sirius replied, looking at me as if I were deranged.
 Not that I wasn't.
 Hmm, and he wasn't lying.
 "What are you on about?"

 It was silent as I tried to listen around me, around the almost deserted library for the culprit.
 The paper cuts stung again.
 I turned to the left and tiptoed in the general direction without a word.
 My 'learn-from-your-mistakes' and 'sense-of-right-and-wrong' sectors of the brain had long since been conquered by the ESCAPE LOBES, and I had no doubt that had a large factor in my skulking around, but honestly, that expression about curiosity killing the cat had never meant much to me.
 Or maybe it had, just now it lost its meaning.
 I probably still had a couple of those nine lives left and was subconsciously intent on getting through them all, as a point of honour.
 Though, I was probably some mutant cat with more than nine lives, because not only had I almost certainly been through those nine already, I was definitely lacking in other cat qualities.
-For instance, I never landed on my feet, and I doubt any normal cat would get into the same type of trouble more than three times.
+For instance, I never landed on my feet, and I doubted any normal cat would get into the same type of trouble more than three times.
 Not to mention the obvious lack of fur and the tail.

 "Hey where are you going?
 Pince said to get out," Sirius whispered into my ear, following in my tracks.